LastLeaf/fw.mpa/README.md

 * B is also unloaded. `stack: [A]`
 * A is D's parent, so A is not changed.
 D is loaded and inited, and the whole page is loaded. `stack: [A, D]`

+The cooperation of sub-pages in a web page is not defined by the framework.
+A clear way is that parent/child sub-pages control parent/child nodes in DOM tree.

 ### Real-Time Model ###

 fw.mpa is a real-time framework.
 It means that live connections are kept between servers and browsers.
 There are two ways of communication between servers and browsers: RPC and server events.